Get more impressions with #emqm17 hashtag on Twitter

-An open-access special issue of Entropy titled “Emergent Quantum Mechanics – David Bohm Centennial Perspectives” is inviting original speaker contributions (see also the section BOOK PUBLICATION).
-Previous speaker contributions to EmQM15 have been published in Journal of Physics: Conf.
+An open-access special issue of Entropy titled “Emergent Quantum Mechanics – David Bohm Centennial Perspectives” invited original speaker contributions (see also the section BOOK PUBLICATION).
+Previous speaker contributions to EmQM15 were published in Journal of Physics: Conf.
 Ser.
 Vol. 701 (2016).
 For the instruction to authors for the upcoming Entropy special issue please click here.

 University of London | Senate House | Beveridge Hall